yazdayy/sound-event-detection/README.md

 # Sound Event Detection with Human and Emergency Sounds

 ## Dataset
 The dataset is a subset of the AudioSet dataset, consisting of human and emergency sounds.
-There are 25,834 audio clips in the weakly-labelled train set, 2,975 clips in the strongly-labelled set, and 747 clips in the test set.
+There are 25,834 audio clips in the weakly-labelled train set, 2,380 clips in the strongly-labelled train set, 595 clips in the validation set and 747 clips in the test set.
 There are a total of 25 classes, as listed below.

 Human sounds:
 1. Applause, 2.
 Breathing, 3.
 Chatter, 4.
 Child_speech_kid_speaking, 5.
 Cheering, 6.
 Clapping, 7.
 Conversation, 8.
 Cough, 9.
 Crowd, 10.
 Crying_sobbing, 11.
 Female_speech_woman_speaking, 12.
 Laughter, 13.
 Male_speech_man_speaking, 14.
 Run, 15.
 Screaming, 16.
 Shout, 17.
 Sneeze, 18.
 Walk_footsteps, 19.
 Whispering